• Skip to primary navigation

 Dauphinoise potatoes are a classic French side dish!
 The recipe comes from the Dauphiné region in France, where they are known for their “au gratin” (or cooked with cheese and browned) style potato dishes.

 A Perfect Side!
 These simple, yet delectable potatoes can go with so many mains!
-I like to serve with a steak, but it could easily pair with chicken, lamb, or pork!
+I like to serve these with a steak, but they could easily pair with chicken, lamb, or pork!

 Fun to Make!
 If you have kids who love to cook, they can totally help make this dish!
 Layering the potatoes is easy and fun for everyone!